 As a result of our purchase of common and preferred units of Artisan Partners Holdings, we hold additional GP units in Artisan Partners Holdings and have an increased ownership interest in Artisan Partners Holdings.
 Our non-controlling interest decreased \$16.2 million and additional paid-in capital increased \$16.2 million as a portion of the net equity carried by the selling preferred non-controlling interest holders was allocated to us.
-Because we maintain control of Artisan Partners Holdings, changes in our ownership interest in Artisan Partners Holdings are treated as equity transactions.
+Because we maintain control of Artisan Partners Holdings, changes in our ownership interest in Artisan Partners Holdings.